Search for

 • MARK DACASCOS - Upcoming Actor/Martial Artist star

 • WILLIE FUNG - Chinese character actor Willie Fung spent his entire Hollywood career imprisoned by the Hollywood Stereotype Syndrome.
-During the silent era, Fung was the personification of the "Yellow Peril," never more fearsome than when he was threatening Dolores Costello's virtue in Old San Francisco (1927).
+During the silent era, Fung was the personification of the "Yellow Peril," never more fearsome than when he was threatening Dolores Costello's virtue in Old San Francisco (1927) and in Lost Horizon (1937).
 In talkies, Fung was a buck-toothed, pigtailed, pidgin-English-spouting comedy relief, usually cast as a cook or laundryman.
 He's worked with Hal B. Wallis, Darryl F. Zanuck, Franz Waxman, Keye Luke, Richard Loo, Barbara Stanwyck, Randolph Scott and Robert Young.

 • MARK-PAUL GOSSELAAR - Actor (whose mother is Indonesian and father who is Dutch) is best known for playing "Zack Morris" on the TV series Saved By the Bell - along with Hyperion Bay, D.C. and N.Y.P.D.
 Blue.
 He's appeared in telefilms such as NBC's Princess and the Marine, Dying to Belong, Born in Exile, Necessary Parties, For the Love of Nancy, Wedding in Las Vegas, and She Cried No. His featured film credits include Dead Man on Campus and the independent film Sticks and Stones, Three Blind Mice, Specimen, Under a Killing Moon, and White Wolves.